percona/percona-backup-mongodb/doc/source/initial-setup.rst

 A |pbm-agent| process connects to its localhost ``mongod`` node with a standalone type of connection.
 To set the MongoDB URI connection string means to configure a service init script (:file:`pbm-agent.service` systemd unit file) that runs a |pbm-agent|.

 The :file:`pbm-agent.service` systemd unit file includes the environment file.
-You set the MongoDB URI connection string for the  "PBM_MONGODB_URI" variable within the environment file.
+You set the MongoDB URI connection string for the  ``PBM_MONGODB_URI`` variable within the environment file.

 The environment file for Debian and Ubuntu is :file:`/etc/default/pbm-agent`.
 For Redhat and CentOS, it is :file:`/etc/sysconfig/pbm-agent`.